TO READ MY NOVEL TABLE 41, CLICK THE IMAGE ABOVE.

 Wallace’s essay-aggregate A Supposedly Fun Thing that I Will Never Do Again (1997) is worth reading, if one is an undiscriminating reader, but it also contains a number of vexing difficulties that should be addressed.
 I will focus here upon the two essays to which I was most attracted: “E Unibus Pluram: Television and U.S. Fiction” and “David Lynch Keeps His Head,” a conspectus on the director’s cinema from Eraserhead (1977) until Lost Highway (1997).
 Wallace seems unaware of Lynch’s work before 1977.

 In “E Unibus Pluram,” Wallace warmly defends the Glass Teat in the way that only an American can.
 He sees very little wrong with television, other than the fact that it can become, in his words, a “malignant addiction,” which does not imply, as Wallace takes pains to remind us, that it is “evil” or “hypnotizing” (38).
 Perish the thought!

 Wallace exhorts American writers to watch television.
 Not merely should those who write WATCH television, Wallace contends; they should ABSORB television.
 Here is Wallace’s inaugural argument (I will attempt to imitate his prose):

 4.)
-For this reason, writers can spy without feeling uncomfortable and without feeling that what they’re doing is morally problematic
+For this reason, American writers can spy on other Americans without feeling uncomfortable and without feeling that what they’re doing is morally problematical.